glarizza/puppet-haproxy/README.md

 **Parameters:**

 #####`bind_options`
 Sets the options to be specified after the bind declaration in the listening service's configuration block.
-Displays as an array.
+Displays as an array. **Deprecated**: This parameter is being deprecated in favor of $bind

+#####`bind`
+A hash of ipaddress:port, with the haproxy bind options the address will have in the listening service's configuration block.

 #####`collect_exported`
 Enables exported resources from `haproxy::balancermember` to be collected, serving as a form of autodiscovery.
 Displays as a Boolean and defaults to 'true'.